Connecticut Birth Records Search

 Table of Contents

-You must also provide a valid, photo ID when requesting a Connecticut birth record search.
+You must also provide a valid, photo ID when requesting a Connecticut birth records search.
 You can validate your identity with the following:

 - Driver’s license.